 The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto, together with management's discussion and analysis of the Company's financial condition and results of operations, contained in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, which was filed with the SEC on March 9, 2023.
-The results of operations for the three months ended April 1, 2023 and April 2, 2022 are not necessarily indicative of the results for the fiscal year ending December 30, 2023 or any future interim period.
-The three months ended April 1, 2023 and April 2, 2022 each had 13 weeks.
+The results of operations for the three and nine months ended September 30, 2023 and October 1, 2022 are not necessarily indicative of the results for the fiscal year ending December 30, 2023 or any future interim period.
+The three and nine months ended September 30, 2023 and October 1, 2022 each had 13 weeks and 39 weeks, respectively.
 For purposes of reporting the financial results, the Company's fiscal years end on the Saturday closest to the end of December.
 Periodically, the Company includes a 53rd week to a year in order to end that year on the Saturday closest to the end of December.